-The applicant states that the closing of the golf course has created a deteriorated or "blighted" condition for the surrounding property owners because they have to look out onto an area of open space which is minimally maintained.
+The applicant states that the closing of the golf course has created a deteriorated or "blighted" condition for the surrounding property owners because the property owner does not have the revenue to maintain the golf course and has allowed the property to become "a visual eyesore" as indicated in the Justification statement including the provision of photos.
 Whether a property owner chooses to maintain his/her property at minimum standard does not justify a changed circumstance to allow a change in use.